nathmo/ThymioAmbulance/README.md

         return waypoints
 ```

-To demonstrate how your system work, use the a visualisation tool that render both the waypoint and the numpy array made by work package 4. try to pregen a few true/false map to see how your algorithm behave with edge case (no path exist, multiple path of same lenght exist, very short path, very large map and or Long path )
+To demonstrate how your system work, use the visualisation tool that render both the waypoint and the numpy array made by work package 4. try to pregen a few true/false map to see how your algorithm behave with edge case (no path exist, multiple path of same lenght exist, very short path, very large map and or Long path )

 # Work package 4) -> Nathann